 Bright flashlight.
-Andrzej saw Stasiek hiding famous street gang weapon – lead ball fixed on the spring.
+Andrzej saw Stasiek hiding a famous street gang weapon – a lead ball affixed on a spring.

-– You are a real meshugenah chief inspector.
-Enjoying graveyard’s midnight ball of chalk? – That was Benek.
-Sounded very pleased of himself, he cut the ropes and helped Andrzej get up. – How’s your head, chief?
+– You are a real meshugge chief inspector.
+Enjoying a midnight stroll in the graveyard? – That was Benek.
+Sounding very pleased with himself, he cut the ropes and helped Andrzej get up. – How’s your head, chief?

 – We kept telling you chief inspector.
 T’was just our kinda’ work.
 We tried to keep an eye on you, but we had to wait until they brought you here and Rusty and Edek were alone.
 Otherwise we could have spoiled the trap.

 The young constable on the night duty was not impressed.
-He scrutinised Andrzej’s torn clothes and dishevelled appearance.
+He scrutinised Andrzej’s torn clothes and disheveled appearance.

-– How can I help you? – constable’s voice was definitely cold.
+– How can I help you? – The constable’s voice was definitely cold.

 – I need to speak to chief inspector Rylski immediately.
 Please put me through.
 Tell him that major Zaleski needs him urgently.

 Major, the rank always works.
-Constable connected him straight away.
+The constable connected him straight away.

 – Hullo, Andrzej?
 Is that you, old mate?
-Have you popped in to enjoy the night cap together? – Despite quite ungodly hour chief inspector Rylski voice sounded cheerful.
+Have you popped in to enjoy a night cap together? – Despite the quite ungodly hour chief inspector Rylski voice sounded cheerful.

-– Unfortunately, that’s business tonight.
+– Unfortunately, it’s business tonight.
 Can you, please, come to the watch house right now?

-Chief inspector Rylski listened attentively, stroking his curly grey hair and from time to time asking a pointed question.
+Ten minutes later the Chief Inspector Rylski listened attentively, stroking his curly grey hair and from time to time asking a pointed question.

 – Unusual business, that’s true.
-The troupe is of course bunch of Bródno’s usual suspects.
-The boss’s Black Julian, a real criminal, racket, muggings, few bodies on his account.
-Spear, or rather Izabella, is his ex-mistress, or as some people maintain, current one too.
+The troupe is of course a bunch of Bródno’s usual suspects.
+The boss’s Black Julian, a real criminal.
+Racket, muggings, few bodies on his account.
+Spear, or rather Izabella, is his ex-mistress, or as some people maintain, his current one too.
 Rusty, known as Rusty Messer, is keen on knifing his opponents.
 Your schoolboys have chosen a nasty company.
 We must act at once; you never know how long they will survive.
-The ingredients alone are worth almost six hundred, they hoped to sell the stuff at least three thousand.
-Black Julian is not the one to share such spoils.
+You said that the ingredients alone are worth almost six hundred and that they hoped to sell the stuff for at least three thousand?
+If so, Black Julian is not the one to share such spoils.

 – Fine, let’s get to the job.